zinal/IIDR-Masker/README.md

 # IIDR-Masker
-Demonstrate basic masking/hashing and type conversion capabilities for IBM Change Data Capture
+Demonstrate basic masking/hashing and type conversion capabilities for IBM Change Data Capture.

+Precompiled classes are available in the `bin` directory.

 To build with Maven, first take ts.jar from your CDC agent installation and add it as a local Maven artifact as the following: